 Memory Foam Mattresses

-- Offer large savings over high street prices – you are buying memory foam mattresses directly from a manufacturer
+- Offer large savings over high street prices – you are buying memory foam mattresses directly from a manufacturer.

-- Speed up the delivery process – our products are always in stock so you don’t have to wait weeks for your new mattress
+- Speed up the delivery process – our products are always in stock so you don’t have to wait weeks for your new mattress to arrive.

-- Ensure that you know exactly what you are buying and where it was made
+- Ensure that you know exactly what you are buying and where it was made.

-- Receive your feedback directly – helping to continually improve our products and services
+- Receive your feedback directly – helping to continually improve our products and services.

-- Reduce the carbon footprint of your purchase – our products come straight to you
+- Reduce the carbon footprint of your purchase – our products come straight to you from the factory.

-- Guarantee the highest specification of product directly to your door
+- Guarantee the highest product specifications.

-- 5-year guarantee against faults in manufacture
+- Offer a 5-year guarantee against faults in manufacturing.

 Benefits of Memory Foam Mattresses